 What if I cannot afford a bus pass?

 District-paid bus passes may be requested at any time by submitting a completed application.
 Qualifying criteria is based on the California Department of Education free eligibility guidelines for the current school year and requires verification as outlined on the form.
 It is recommended District-paid applications be submitted in advance of the upcoming school year.
+Once qualified, round trip passes are offered for the entire school year and summer programs upon request.

 Am I required to meet my student at the bus stop?